sidoncode/My-Portfolio/README.md

 ### 1) Added a new theme to it
 ### 2) Files From assets from image to composer.json file and the javascipt files.
 ### 3)

+### Need to check and add the following things in the next deployment

 # Siddharth-Portfolio
 Heruko Deployment